contao/docs/docs/manual/installation/update-contao.en.md

 ### Long-Term Support Versions

-The [release cycle](https://contao.org/de/release-plan.html) of Contao also includes a Long-Term Support.
-Contao LTS versions are supported and updated for up to 4 years, even if newer Contao versions have been released in the meantime.
+The [release cycle](https://contao.org/de/release-plan.html) of Contao also includes versions with [Long Term Support](https://de.wikipedia.org/wiki/Support_(service)#Long_Term_Support).
+The Contao versions with extended support period are provided with bug fixes for 3 years and security updates for 1 year, even if newer Contao versions have been released in the meantime.
 An overview of all Contao versions can be found on [Wikipedia](https://de.wikipedia.org/wiki/Contao#Versionen).

 ## Updating with the Contao Manager